discretize/discretize-guides/builds/warrior/power-berserker/index.md

 - Only use <Skill name="Throw axe" profession="warrior"/> outside <Skill name="Berserk"/> to prevent its ammo count fully recharging.
 - Interrupting your auto-attack chain to use <Skill name="Decapitate"/> or enter <Skill name="Berserk"/> is a DPS increase.
 - Keep in mind that <Skill name="Crushing Blow"/> inflicts <Condition name="Vulnerability" count={10}/>!
 This can be often used with no DPS loss if you are on your mace set waiting to CC.
 Especially useful if you apply the <Condition name="Vulnerability"/> to adds for a quick burst.
 If the foe is disabled it even inflicts <Condition name="Vulnerability" count={20} />
-- It is important that you are in <Skill name="Berserk"/> mode for as many burn phases as possible for maximum DPS.
+- You must be in <Skill name="Berserk"/> mode for as many burn phases as possible for maximum DPS.
 Pay attention to your group's phase times and your <Skill name="Berserk"/> extensions.
 It is better for <Skill name="Berserk"/> to drop when the boss isn’t <Effect name="Exposed"/> if that means it will be back up right before another burst window.
 - Think ahead when CC is needed and swap to Maces earlier to avoid losing invaluable <Skill name="Berserk"/> time.

 **Extra notes:**